Behemoth (Hobbes book): Part Three: The English Civil War, Rise of Cromwell, and Execution of Charles I

 The discussion again continues after a break and now turns to the matter of the Civil war itself.
 The student is concerned about what he sees as the inability of Charles I to stand up to the Parliament due to his overall lack of resources as Parliament has taken control of much of the necessary material to fight a war.
 The master reminds the student that the officers on the side of the crown were all well experienced men and that this was an advantage that the Parliamentarians did not have.
 As for money, neither side had much on hand.
 Some of the forces supporting the king took future credit while those supporting the Parliament were funded by an appeal to the cities and by the placing of levies on the towns.

-As the wars continued men on both side of the struggle changed side.
+As the wars continued men on both sides of the struggle changed sides.
 This at first was to the detriment of the Parliamentary forces but in time some of those loyal to the king began to support the cause of the Parliament.
 This was despite the king's ancient right to call for arms in times of conflict from all land owners and high born people.
 The Parliamentarians had already abandoned most of the laws and so this most ancient call to arms for the king was largely ignored.

 The progress of the wars showed that early on the victory was mainly had by the king's cavaliers over Parliament's forces.
 Mainly in the north and the west of the country Charles I had his successes.
 Scotland came into the war on the side of Parliament and this put some pressure on the crown's forces.
 This pressure was used by Oliver Cromwell in 1644 to win the Battle of Marston Moor.
 This marks the rise of Oliver Cromwell in the Parliamentary army and he would use these successes to eventually take over the control of the commonwealth as Lord Protector.